tastejs/awesome-app-ideas/README.md

 Here are some ideas for sample projects you could create with a framework (or library) to demonstrate how they approach solving specific problems.

 * Battery status monitor
-* Benjamin Franklin's 13 Virtues13 virtues app
+* Benjamin Franklin's 13 Virtues app
 * Book search
 * BTN workouts app
 * Calculator